docsforadobe/after-effects-plugin-guide/docs/about.rst

 This document has changed much over the years.
 Part encyclopedia, part how-to guide, with multiple sedimentary layers of accreted information from more than two decades of API development and refinement.

 Yes, there does need to be one source of information about every last niggling detail of the After Effects APIs.
-However, since no human in their right mind would ever want to *read* such a document, we’ve tried to keep it involving and interesting.
+However, since no human in their right mind would ever want to *read* such a document, we've tried to keep it involving and interesting.

-As opportunity allows, we’ll try to include more diagrams, illustrations, and purdy pickshurs explaining API intricacies.
+As opportunity allows, we'll try to include more diagrams, illustrations, and purdy pickshurs explaining API intricacies.

 As always, your input is valued and appreciated.